aelkz/microservices-security/README.md

 1. This API will be protected by an Integration Layer (FUSE)?
 2. This API will be exposed as a unique service on 3Scale AMP?
-3. This API will be managed by Keycloak having it's own client-id, groups and roles?
+3. This API will be managed by RHSSO (Keycloak) having it's own client-id, groups and roles?

 This lead me to draw this requirements matrix: